-- Alternatively you can complete and print out the form Ehdotus takaisinmaksusta (Suggestion for repayment) (Y81) and send it by post to Kela at the address Kelan perintäkeskus, PL 31, 00056 KELA.
-The form is available (in Finnish and Swedish) on the Internet at www.kela.fi/lomakkeet (Finnish) or www.fpa.fi/blanketter (Swedish).
+- If it is not possible for you to handle the matter online or by phone, you can complete and print out the form Ehdotus takaisinmaksusta/Suggestion for repayment Y81 (pdf) and send it by post to Kela at the address Kelan perintäkeskus, PL 31, 00056 KELA.

-In certain situations, Kela can waive recovery or reduce the amount being recovered.
+Kela may, in certain situations, waive a recovery or reduce the amount being recovered.

 Social assistance payments are recovered only in very exceptional cases.

 Payment reminder and enforcement

 If you have not paid the benefit being recovered and not agreed on a payment plan with Kela, Kela will send a reminder.
 The first payment reminder is sent 2 weeks after the payment becomes overdue and the second reminder is sent after another 2 weeks.
 If you have not paid the debt or contacted Kela even after two reminders, the debt will be transferred to the enforcement authorities for recovery.